jmichault/jmichault.github.io/en/komenci.md

 title: 'To start'
 ---

-# Introduction
+# introduction
 As a start example, you can make a home domain system with a nano computer   _raspberry Pi3 B+_, equipping it to manage 433 MHz equipment and equipment   _zigbee_.
-I have chosen the free program hosticz to handle the set.
+I chose the Martiaticz Marketball software to handle the set.

 **  The   _raspberry Pi3 B+_   has for benefits:  **